-100 3.1 COSMO model
+3.1 COSMO model

-All simulations were performed with version 5.3 of the numerical weather prediction model COSMO (COnsortium for Smallscale MOdeling, Schättler et al., 2016).
-The COSMO model is a nonhydrostatic limited-area atmospheric prediction model initially developed by the Deutscher Wetterdienst (DWD, German Weather Service) which is operationally used by several weather services in Europe.
-It is based on the fully compressible primitive equations integrated with a two-time level Runge-Kutta method (Wicker and Skamarock, 2002).
+All simulations were performed with version 5.3 of the numerical weather prediction model COSMO (COnsortium for Small-scale MOdeling; Schättler et al., 2019).
+The COSMO model is a nonhydrostatic limited-area atmospheric prediction model initially developed by the Deutscher Wetterdienst (DWD, German Meteorological Service), which is operationally used by several weather services in Europe.
+It is based on the fully compressible primitive equations integrated with a two-time-level Runge-Kutta method (Wicker and Skamarock, 2002).
 As previous simulations of Barthlott et al. (2017) showed little sensitivity of the results to model grid spacing, we performed all simulations with 2.8 km horizontal grid spacing and 50 terrain-following vertical levels.
-This corresponds to the operational used setup at the DWD at the time of the event.
-For consistency with previous simulations of this case, the changes suggested by Barrett et al. (2019) to minimize timestep-dependent results from the microphysics parameterization were not included.
-The model uses an Arakawa C-grid for horizontal differencing on a rotated latitude/longitude grid.
-Initial and boundary conditions come from the ECMWF's Integrated Forecasting System (IFS) analyses with a resolution of 0.125 °.
+This corresponds to the operational setup used at the DWD at the time of the event.
+For consistency with previous simulations of this case, the changes suggested by Barrett et al. (2019) to minimize time-step-dependent results from the microphysics parameterization were not included.
+The model uses an Arakawa C grid for horizontal differencing on a rotated latitude-longitude grid.
+Initial and boundary conditions come from the ECMWF Integrated Forecasting System (IFS) analyses with a resolution of 0.125°.
 All simulations are initialized at 00:00 UTC on 9 June 2014 with an integration time of 36 h.
 The time step is set to 25 s.
-Deep convection is resolved explicitly and a modified Tiedtke-scheme (Tiedtke, 1989) is used to parameterize shallow convection (as did the operational deterministic and ensemble prediction system at that time).
-A 1D turbulence parameterization based on the prognostic equation for the turbulent kinetic energy after Mellor and Yamada (1974) is applied.
+Deep convection is resolved explicitly, and a modified Tiedtke scheme (Tiedtke, 1989) is used to parameterize shallow convection (as was by the operational deterministic and ensemble prediction system at that time).
+A 1-D turbulence parameterization based on the prognostic equation for the turbulent kinetic energy after Mellor and Yamada (1974) is applied.
 No latent heat nudging or other data assimilation technique is used.
-Instead of the operationally used single-moment microphysics scheme, we use the double-moment scheme of Seifert and Beheng (2006) assuming continental concentrations of cloud condensation nuclei ($N{\rm CN} = 1700 \, {\rm cm}^{-3}$).
-In our configuration, the CCN concentration remains constant and is not varied as, for example, in the study of Barthlott and Hoose (2018) investigating aerosol effects on clouds and precipitation in central Europe.
+Instead of the operationally used single-moment microphysics scheme, we use the double-moment scheme of Seifert and Beheng (2006), assuming continental concentrations of cloud condensation nuclei (CCN; $N{\rm CN} = 1700 \,{\rm cm}^{-3}$ ).
+In our configuration, the CCN concentration remains constant and is not varied as it is, for example, in the study of Barthlott and Hoose (2018) investigating aerosol effects on clouds and precipitation in central Europe.

-120 3.2 Model domain choices
+3.2 Model domain choices

-At first, we conducted a reference run (REF) with a model domain containing 600×650 grid points, which corresponds to an area of about $1668 \,\mathrm{km} \times 1807 \,\mathrm{km}$.
-To be able to simulate the entire life cycle of the convective system, the domain covers France, Benelux, Germany, and the Alps with parts of the neighboring countries (Fig. 3).
-The sensitivity of the model results
+At first, we conducted a reference run (REF) with a model domain containing 600 grid points $\times$ 650 grid points, which corresponds to an area of about 1668 km $\times$ 1807 km.
+To be able to simulate the entire life cycle of the convective system, the domain covers France, Benelux, Germany, and the Alps with parts of neighboring countries (Fig. 3).
+The sensitivity of the model results to domain shifting is assessed by conducting simulations where the model domain is shifted by one grid point in eight different directions (Table 1).
+All other model settings remained unchanged.